microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/concepts.rst

           file.

         Note that the file ID is not provided to Office Online directly.
 Rather, it is passed as part of the :term:`WOPISrc` value.
-See :ref:`Action URLs` and :ref:`WOPISrc` for more information about how the file ID should be passed to Office Online.
+See :ref:`Action URLs` and :ref:`Appending WOPISrc` for more information about how the file ID should be passed to Office Online.

     Access token
         An access token is a string used by the host to determine the identity and permissions of the issuer of a